AbhishekGhosh/knowledgeblog/trunk/plugins/kblog-table-of-contents/readme.txt

 The ToC is generated from a single category, which can be controlled through a simple settings menu, or through the "cat" attribute on the shortcode (which overrides the default setting).

+Unlike other Table of Contents plugins, KToC does not embed affiliate links in the output.

 == Installation ==

 1. Unzip the downloaded .zip archive to the `/wp-content/plugins/` directory